michaelgrosner/tribeca/README.md

 3. Open in your web browser the different ports of your different running instances.

+To display the UI of all instances together in a single page, use the MATRYOSHKA link in the footer.

 ### Application Usage

 1. Open your web browser to connect to HTTPS port `3000` (or value of `WebClientListenPort`) of the machine running tribeca.
 If you're running tribeca locally on Mac/Windows on Docker, replace "localhost" with the address returned by `boot2docker ip`.